dotnet/docs-maui/docs/whats-new/dotnet-9.md

 The following <xref:Microsoft.Maui.Controls.VisualElement> measure methods have been obsoleted:

 - <xref:Microsoft.Maui.Controls.VisualElement.OnMeasure%2A?displayProperty=nameWithType>
-- <xref:Microsoft.Maui.Controls.VisualElement.Measure(System.Double,System.Double,Microsoft.Maui.Controls.MeasureFlags)>
+- <xref:Microsoft.Maui.Controls.VisualElement.Measure(System.Double,System.Double,Microsoft.Maui.Controls.MeasureFlags)?displayProperty=nameWithType>

 These are legacy measure methods that don't function correctly with .NET MAUI layout expectations.

-As a replacement, the following method has been introduced:
+As a replacement, the <xref:Microsoft.Maui.Controls.VisualElement.Measure(System.Double,System.Double)?displayProperty=nameWithType> method has been introduced.

-- <xref:Microsoft.Maui.Controls.VisualElement.Measure(System.Double,System.Double)>

 This method returns the minimum size that an element needs in order to be displayed on a device.
 Margins are excluded from the measurement, but are returned with the size.
 This is the preferred method to call when measuring a view.

 In addition, the <xref:Microsoft.Maui.SizeRequest> struct is obsoleted.
 Instead, <xref:Microsoft.Maui.Graphics.Size> should be used.